 Everything’s going to be changing soon in my previously calm, ordered life.
-I’m going to be a dad, so everything will look very different.
+I’m going to be a dad, so my life will look very different.
 That’s the thing people have so often asked me about in terms of my son coming home.
 How will I cope with my life being turned upside down?

 It’s a fair question, and at least some of it is going to be guess work, because I simply don’t know.
-I’ll be learning as I go, but I know things will change.

 But yes, I’ll certainly find a bit of time for some writing in there a few times a week.